w3schools-test/w3schools-test.github.io/README.md

 We reserve the right to remove, or not to add anything that we feel will not fit here.
 Also, this page is a community page, and the content you add may be changed later.

+# What is Lorem Ipsum?
+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s,